 Construction profiles come in a wide variety.
-Kersten uses extensive, modern machinery to bend standard construction profiles and customer-specific regular or rolling profiles.
-The flagship of the fleet is Europe's largest and heaviest profile bending machine.
-This powerful machine rolls profiles of up to 1,000 mm and pipes of up to Ø610 mm.
-The wide range of machines makes it possible to curve a large variety of types and sizes in almost any desired radius, taking into account specific (tolerance) requirements.
+Kersten uses extensive, modern machinery to bend standard construction profiles and customer-specific sections.
+We use cold and induction bending methods in order to bend a large variety of types and sizes in almost any desired radius, taking into account specific (tolerance) requirements.

 Profiles can be bent in 2D and 3D.
 Kersten has developed a specialization in the 3D curving of light and heavy profiles, where the profile, as well as a radius, also has a gradient.
 This technique used to build stairs, art objects, industrial mixers, and in building tracks for roller coasters amongst other things

-Depending on the profile properties, the radius and the application of the bent product, the profile is curved according to one of the following bending techniques:
+Depending on the profile properties, the radius and the application of the curved product, the profile is bent according to one of the following bending techniques:

 A complete series of profile rolling machines is used for rolling profiles.
 Kersten Europe rolls profiles of 80 to 1.000 mm and pipes and tubes from Ø 10 to Ø 610 mm.